LDelalandre/plasticity_traits_allocation_annuals/README.md

 This repository contains the code used for the article "Plant response to nutrients differs among traits and depends on species’ nutrient requirements", published in Annals of Botany in 2025 (doi: ).

+# Data availability

-The data are stored on the CNRS/InEE platform [InDoRES](), under the DOI:
+Data is available on the CNRS/InEE platform [InDoRES](), under the DOI:

+# Reproducibility

+`session.info.txt` provides information about the R session for reproducibility.

 You can clone the repository with git by pasting in your terminal: